-You can see another example of such deviations from normal ways of working in Fig. 95: One of the branches has contributions from 5 different developers, which might put you at risk for parallel development.
+Another example of such deviations from normal ways of working is the number of contributing authors.
+A warning for an unusually high number might put you at risk for parallel development.
 It’s also a sign that there’s too much development activity on that branch, so you could use this information to investigate the scope.

 Detect Delivery Risks¶

 CodeScene predicts the delivery risk of each active branch (i.e. unmerged work) as shown in Fig. 150.

 This risk classification predicts the risk for defects, and is given on the scale 1-10 where 10 is the highest risk.